Empowering Teachers to

-Code/Art has trained over 120 Miami Dade public school art and tech teachers representing over 70 schools, 80% of those being Title I schools.
+Code/Art has trained over 150 teachers from over 113 unique schools, 68% of those being Title I schools.

-After taking our PD courses and having access to our Code/Art curriculum, teachers are able to lead:
+After taking our PD courses and having access to our Code/Art curriculum, teachers are able to:

-• Intro to creative lessons during the school day in art and CTE classes
+• Lead Intro to Creative Coding lessons during the school day in art and CTE classes

-• New Creative Coding elective courses at high schools and middle schools
+• Start New Creative Coding elective courses at high schools and middle schools

 What programming languages will we learn to teach?